About MRSEC

 For more details on the NSF MRSEC program, visit www.mrsec.org.

 The Maryland MRSEC was established under the directorship of Professor Ellen Williams with an NSF award in September 1996.
 After a successful four-year run, NSF renewed the MRSEC in September 2000.
 In September 2005, the MRSEC proudly announced a third award from NSF to continue its cutting-edge research and innovative outreach activities.
+After a successful 17 years of operation, the UMD-MRSEC grant ended in September 2013.

 The Maryland MRSEC carries out nationally recognized fundamental research on surfaces and interfaces of materials with potential impact on the next generation of opto- and nano-electronic devices, and on complex oxides with potential applications in memory, switches and sensors.
 The research is closely integrated with a continuing educational outreach program that has a direct impact on the education of a diverse population of K – 12 students and teachers.